Govetts Leap Falls

-The archaeologist, V. Gordon Childe killed himself at the falls in 1957.

 Location and features

 Govetts Leap Falls is situated overlooking the Grose Valley in the Blue Mountains National Park.
 The falls takes its name from William Romaine Govett, a Government Surveyor who discovered the falls in c.
 1831.

 The waterfall has a single drop of about 180 m.

 At the nearby Govetts Leap Lookout there are public toilets, picnic tables and access to water.